ben/ben.github.com/_drafts/hubot-lessons-learned.markdown

 * Use the [Hubot mock adapter](https://github.com/blalor/hubot-mock-adapter) to make your plugin think it's being called into by hubot.
   This is actually fairly complicated; Hubot wasn't really designed for this.
   Read the docs, they'll help you.

+If all else fails, [cargo-cult a plugin with tests](https://github.com/ben/hubot-tangocard-highfive/blob/master/test/command_spec.coffee).

 ### Write More Plugins